WHEN

 the privacy and confidentiality of clients, is supposed

-is built on safety, confidentiality and empathy.
+on trust, confidentiality and empathy.
+Let's just

 I've